mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 Each struct field definition can be followed by a "field tag" which is a string containing metadata.
-These provide information on how a field should processed in a specific context.
+These provide information about how a field should processed in a specific context.

 A field tag with a "json" key specifies processing that should be performed by the `encoding/json` package.
 This includes specifying an alternate name for a field to be used in the JSON representation, and an option to omit the field if its value is the zero value for its type.
-For example,
+For example:

 ```go
 type Person2 struct {